Anoerak/Anoerak/README.md

 			planned by OpenClassrooms.',
 			'2022-2023': 'I quit my job and start another training with OpenClassrooms in order to get a certification as an advanced JS &
 			React web applications developer.
-I managed to validate all the projects in about 5 and 1/2 months instead of 12 and use the extra time to do all the projects of the PHP & Symfony Web Developer program (a total different 12 months program).
-			Today, I\'m officially following the PHP & Symfony program and use the extra time to study others languages, frameworks, librairies and get a job!!!',
+I managed to validate all the projects in about 5 and 1/2 months instead of 12 and use the extra time to do all the projects of the PHP & Symfony Web Developer program (a total different 12 months program).', '2023-    ': 'Today, I am officially following the PHP & Symfony (which I already done unofficialy) program and use the extra time to study others languages, frameworks, librairies and get a job!!!
+I am also working on some Open Source project, especially one that I have created "DevMap" which is a web application to locate devs open to work (Svelte + Symfony).', },
-		},
 	},
 ];